-- You have to choose a greenhouse kit that fits comfortably in your available area.
-If your garden area is very small, you should make sure not to oversize your greenhouse, or you won’t be able to fit it in the yard.
+You have to choose a greenhouse kit that fits comfortably in your available area.
+If your garden area is very small, you should make sure not to get a greenhouse that’s too big, or you won’t be able to fit it in the yard.

 - How does the addition of the greenhouse here affect my ability to enjoy other activities in my yard?

 - Does the greenhouse obstruct a particular view in a way that would displease my neighbors?